artnc/personal-website/src/blog/_posts/2012-07-09-calculator.md

 ---
 description: My first non-trivial programs.
-h1: Calculator Blackjack and Simon
 layout: post
-pagetitle: Calculator Blackjack and Simon
 tags: ["personal"]
+title: Calculator Blackjack and Simon
 ---

 Here are the first two programs I ever wrote.
 Before discovering "real" computer programming, I used to be pretty big into the graphing calculator scene.